BroderickHigby/Influencer-tracking/README.md

 # This is one of many other ways to get Docker Compose running your selected environment.
 $ docker-compose up

+# Starting ES:
-# Starting ES: elasticsearch is likely stored in your parent directory, go back to that, enter ./elasticsearch and then type:
+# elasticsearch is likely stored in your parent directory.
+Go back to that, enter
+$ ./elasticsearch
+# and then type:
 $ ./bin/elasticsearch
 # in root:
 $ pip install -r requirements.txt